miikanissi/miikanissi.com/content/about.md

 in Queens, New York.
 I particularly enjoy finding simple, efficient solutions and building on the knowledge of the past to solve new problems.

-I work as a software developer at [Wildpack Beverage](https://wildpackbev.com/).
-At work, I use technology to improve and streamline manufacturing and business processes to increase efficiency, reduce costs, and save time.
 I mostly work on [Odoo](https://www.odoo.com/), an enterprise resource planning (ERP) system, using a technology stack of Python, JavaScript, PostgreSQL, XML, and Sass.
 I also automate and improve DevOps processes by employing tools such as Docker, Ansible, and Bash scripting.

 When I'm not in front of a screen, I enjoy lifting weights, being in nature, and going to church.